-(a) Sales of wine. - An operator of a winery or farm winery may offer wine produced by the winery or farm winery for retail sale to customers from the winery, effarm winery or a farm winery's licensed farm location in West Virginia provided in subsections (c) and (d), section five-a, article one of this chapter for consumption off the premises only.
-Except for free complimentary samples, no more than three samples per patron and no greater, in volume, than one fluid ounce per sample, offered pursuant to section one, article six of this chapter, customers are prohibited from consuming any wine on the premises of the winery, effarm winery or farm winery's licensed
+(a) Sales of wine. - An operator of a winery or farm winery may offer wine produced by the winery or farm winery for retail sale to customers from the winery, er farm winery or a farm winery's licensed farm location in West Virginia per §60-1-5a(c) and §60-1-5a(d) of this code for consumption off the premises only.
+Except for free complimentary samples, no more than three complimentary samples per patron and no greater, in volume, than 2 fluid ounces per such sample, offered pursuant to §60-6-1 of this code, customers are prohibited from consuming any